 What is a major issue and one we can do something about is the fuel lines!

-Ethanol 5% will decrease the life expectancy of normal braided fuel line, at 10% ethanol the fuel will quickly destroy and make it brittle in a matter of months.
-So if you are getting a petrol smell occasionally please don't just ignore it.
+Ethanol 5% will decrease the life expectancy of normal braided fuel line, at 10% ethanol the fuel will quickly destroy and make it brittle.
+So, if you are getting a petrol smell occasionally, please don't just ignore it.
 Check your fuel lines regularly, touch them and make sure they are OK and not leaking or cracked.
 If they start to deteriorate and you are looking to change them, use fuel lines that are suitable for E10 petrol or stronger mixtures such 100% biofuel lines.

 Because most campervan are not driven daily and are stored over the winter months, the rate of deterioration of fuel line is greatly increased.
-It is not the outside braid that deteriorates but the internal rubber hose, once the natural oils have been removed they becomes brittle and hard and crack easily.
+It is not the outside braid that deteriorates but the internal rubber hose, once the natural oils have been removed, they become brittle and hard and crack easily.
 You need to touch and check your fuel line regularly especially after standing.

 There are several types of fuel line available on the market, the minimum specification you need to be chancing over to fuel hose manufactured to the European standard of SAE J30 R9.
-This fuel hose is suitable for modern petrol and is designed to last in a standard modern car the length of its warrenty, so about 5 years.
-This however is significantly reduced in camper-vans due to the storage period and in practice it tends to need changing about every 2 / 3years.
-You will need to continue to check the fuel hose, as though suitable for use in upto E10 petrol, it does still contain rubber so will deteriorate over time.
+This fuel hose is suitable for modern petrol and is designed to last in a standard modern car the length of its warranty, so about 5 years.
+This however is significantly reduced in camper-vans due to the storage period and in practice it tends to need changing about every 2 - 3 years.
+You will need to continue to check the fuel hose, as though suitable for use in up to E10 petrol, it does still contain rubber so will deteriorate over time.

-VW Aircooled Works offers a much better solution to this problem by promoting fuel hose kits for camper-vans that are impermeable to ethanol.
+VW Aircooled Works offers a much better solution to this problem by promoting fuel hose kits for campervans that are impermeable to ethanol.
 Our 'fit and forget' fuel hose kits will not deteriorate, crack or split due to the presence of ethanol.
-The fuel hose has an expected shelf life of 25 years, as long as it is properly maintained.
 The fuel hose within these kits is suitable for use with petrol up to 100% biofuel so in future if the level of biofuel used within petrol is increased the fuel hose will not require changing.

-Our fit and forget fuel hose will not have an increased deteriation rate due to over winter storage.
+Our 'fit and forget' fuel hose will not have an increased deteriation rate over winter storage.
 All our fuel line is manufacture in Europe to the highest standards, and is what is currently being used not only by Volkswagen today in its brand new cars but also by a lot of high end sports cars.